-To prep the veggie spirals, wash your vegetable and put it into the spiralizer.
+To prepare the veggie spirals, wash your vegetable and put it into the spiralizer.
 Turn the crank, or follow the directions of the one you own.
 I love mine, this spiralizer is inexpensive and works great.

 Heat a pan with a little olive oil.
 Sauté your zucchini for 3-4 minutes.
 I undercook my spiralized vegetables because they will get soggy VERY fast.
 Also, the hot pasta sauce will cook them a little more.